vega-star/godot-strata/README.md

   * Health component
 * Player character
   * Smooth movement using lerp function
-  * Primary fire action - Light weapons like lasers, miniguns, etc.
+  * Primary fire action - Light weapons like lasers, miniguns, etc. Low damage but fast and limitless.
-  * Secondary fire action - Heavy weapons like bombs, rockets, etc.
+  * Secondary fire action - Heavy weapons like bombs, rockets, etc. They are limited by the use of ammo.
   * Dash action
+  * Roll action
   * Reactive health bar
 * Threat manager
   * Spawner controller